 When connecting to the Volume Gateway with the iSCSI block interface, you can run the gateway in two modes: cached and stored.
 In cached mode, you store your primary data in Amazon S3 and retain your frequently accessed data locally in cache.
 With this mode, you can achieve substantial cost savings on primary storage, minimizing the need to scale your storage on-premises, while retaining low-latency access to your frequently accessed data.

 In stored mode, you store your entire data set locally, while making an asynchronous copy of your volume in Amazon S3 and point-in-time EBS snapshots.
 This mode provides durable and inexpensive offsite backups that you can recover locally, to another site or in Amazon EC2.

 Customers often choose the volume gateway to backup local applications, and use it for disaster recovery based on EBS Snapshots, or Cached Volume Clones.
 The Volume Gateway integration with AWS Backup enables customers to use the AWS Backup service to protect on-premises applications that use Storage Gateway volumes.
 AWS Backup supports backup and restore of both cached and stored volumes.
 Using AWS Backup with Volume Gateway helps you centralize backup management, reduce your operational burden, and meet compliance requirements.
 AWS Backup enables you to:

-- Set backup retention and expiration rules so you no longer need to develop custom scripts or manually manage the point-in-time backups of your volumes; and
+- Set backup retention and expiration rules, so you no longer need to develop custom scripts or manually manage the point-in-time backups of your volumes

 Storage Gateway Deployment Options